Blackburn confirm departure of manager Mowbray

 BBC Radio Lancashire sport editor Andy Bayes

-Mowbray leaves Blackburn Rovers in far better shape than it was when he succeeded Coyle.
+Mowbray leaves Blackburn Rovers in far better shape than it was when he succeeded Owen Coyle.

 Although he couldn't quite preserve their Championship status in 2017, it took only 12 months to return and they have never really looked like dropping out again since.